Mauro-Domingues/cross-api/README.md

   limit,
 );

-// Find all where name has 'example'
+// Find all and select name where name has 'example'

 output: [exampleArray]
 ```